justincpresley/map-suite/docs/renderer.md

 # Function Descriptions
 ## `addRoute`
-* Description: Creates a new Route and adds it to the list of routes corresponding to the route type.
+* Description: Creates a new Route and registers it with the renderer so that it can be drawn when `render()` is called.
 * Parameters:
   * centerA: The label of the first service center (for example, "NAS")
   * centerB: The label of the second service center